-There’s also a group of people who transition from high school to college that already have a hard time adjusting or have mental health issues.
-We need to make sure that they are getting the help they need right away whether that be medication.
+There’s also a group of people who transition from high school to college who already have difficulty adjusting or having mental health issues.
+We need to ensure that they are getting the help they need right away, whether that be medication.

-You make great points.
-What are some things that you have been seeing and how has your school specifically been handling mental health care?
+Q: You make great points.
+What are some things you have been seeing, and how has your school precisely handled mental health care?

-I know that the undergraduate program is doing a lot of outreach and psychoeducation.
-Support groups are critically important because you can help a lot of people in a bigger setting but it’s very hard to convince them because they feel like they have to put their soul in front of people that they know.
-But oftentimes, the groups are like learning life skills and it’s like going to class.
+A: I know that the undergraduate program is doing a lot of outreach and psychoeducation.
+Support groups are critically important because you can help many people in a more significant setting, but it’s tough to convince them because they feel like they have to put their soul in front of people they know.
+But often, the groups are like learning life skills, and it’s like going to class.
 But when they do it, they like it.

-By far, the positive thing is that access is magnified.
-The barriers to driving and time it gets to get somewhere would be increased.
-Now, you could open your computer and do a 30-minute appointment.
+A: By far, the positive thing is that access is magnified.
+The barriers to driving and the time it gets to get somewhere would be increased.
+Now, you could open your computer and make a 30-minute appointment.
 It takes so much stress off to know that you can take less time out of your day to do that.

-I think one of the things that are harder is that it requires a tablet, phone, or WiFi.
-There’s a whole population of people that often can’t have access help because they don’t have a phone, wifi, or money to afford that.
+One of the more challenging things is that it requires a tablet, phone, or WiFi.
+There’s a whole population of people who often can’t access help because they don’t have a phone, WiFi, or money to afford it.
 These barriers are often left out of the conversation, but it shouldn’t be.
-If you are already worried about paying for a mental health appointment, let alone the rest, it’s hard.
+If you are already worried about paying for a mental health appointment, let alone the rest.

 As a provider, it’s harder to understand the nuances of facial expressions and build rapport.
 It feels like there’s a little bit of a barrier to people because there’s a computer there.
 I think it’s easier to burn out because you are back to back on the screen.

 From both sides, I think if you were in an office, there’s tranquility and a safe space.
-Now, I see a lot of animals in the background and some people talk while they are driving in their car.
-I’ve seen people who are at work and go to the backroom, conference room, or the cafeteria.
-It’s convenient in that way but it’s also hard to find privacy.
+Now, I see many animals in the background, and some people talk while they are driving in their car.
+I’ve seen people at work and go to the backroom, conference room, or the cafeteria.
+It’s convenient in that way, but it’s also hard to find privacy.

-For a lot of things in medicine, people don’t get better.
-When you are in psychiatry training like the mental health system is pretty sad and frustrating.
+For many things in medicine, people don’t get better when you are in psychiatry training, like the mental health system is pretty sad and frustrating.

-You see a lot of people that want to get better but they don’t because nobody is protecting or supporting them when they fall through the cracks and don’t take their medication.
+You see many people who want to get better, but they don’t because nobody is protecting or supporting them when they fall through the cracks and don’t take their medication.

 In college mental health, you see people who get better in school, socially, get their jobs, better interacting with people, making friends, and more.
-They are excited and proud of it and they write to you about it.
-They feel comfortable in their identity like coming out to their family and they weren’t able to do that before.
+They are excited and proud of it, and they write to you about it.
+They feel comfortable in their identity, like coming out to their family, and they couldn’t do that before.

-When people think about mental health, they feel like they have to unveil their whole history and trauma.
+A: When people think about mental health, they feel like they have to unveil their whole history and trauma.
 That’s not what it means.
 It means normalizing feelings, talking about when we’re stressed, and not pretending that everything is easy when it isn’t — like school.

-Try to figure out how to start these conversations at a level that is not a high barrier of entry.
+Try to figure out how to start these conversations at a level that is not a high entry barrier.

 Nobody is doing ok, especially in a pandemic.
 On top of systematic racism, impending election, and so much more…nobody is doing ok.
 Pretending is just exhausting on this additional layer and a waste of time.

 Part of it might be that you don’t know you are struggling.
-And I think that’s important to you to trust your friends to be able to say something is off but you also need to trust that the way your friends tell you is the way you want them to tell you.
+And I think that it’s important for you to trust your friends to say something is off.
+You also need to trust that your friends tell you the way you want them to tell you.

-People struggle with telling their close loved ones about what they are going through, but how do students reach out to teachers or administrators without making it sound like it’s an excuse?
+Q: People struggle with telling their close loved ones about what they are going through, but how do students reach out to teachers or administrators without making it sound like an excuse?

-I think one thing that we need to do a better job of is educating educators about how to recognize signs, symptoms, and how to communicate with people who have mental illness and realize that it is not their fault on both ends.
-They didn’t get trained at all, but more often than not, they are the first to respond and we need to support them in that.
-I’ve heard from teachers that they feel like they don’t know enough about it and they are always having to deal with mental health topics.
+We need to do a better job of educating educators about recognizing signs, symptoms, and how to communicate with people who have mental illness and realize that it is not their fault on both ends.
+They didn’t get trained at all, but more often than not, they are the first to respond, and we need to support them in that.
+I’ve heard from teachers that they feel like they don’t know enough about it, and they always have to deal with mental health topics.